-Monitoring and evaluation of program performance and compliance by recipients of CDBG-DR funds is a requirement of the Department of Housing and Urban Development (HUD).
+Monitoring and evaluation of program performance and compliance by recipients of CDBG-DR funds is a requirement of HUD.
 Monitoring program, statutory and/or regulatory requirements is the responsibility of PRDOH.
 Grantees are responsible for carrying out their programs to meet program compliance requirements, including monitoring their project administrators, contractors, and subcontractors.
 Refer to the Cross-Cutting Requirements section below for more information about the CDBG-DR Cross-Cutting Guidelines.